 - 2016 Suzuki V-Strom DL1000

 - 2001 BMW F650GS (this one does not follow the ‘general procedure’ – BMW is special)

 - Box end wrenches and/or sockets (12mm, 17mm)

 - Oil filter strap wrench or Oil filter pliers (if you use oil filters without a nut on the end)

 - Oil – Most motorcycle manufacturers (including Kawasaki and Honda) require JASO-T903 MA type SG or higher.
 I use ProHonda GN4 10W-40 SJ or Castrol 4T 10W-40 synthetic SL.
 10W-40 is typically recommended for a wider temperature range.

-- Oil Filter – I like the K&N filters with the 17mm nut on the end for easier removal/install
+- Oil Filter – I like the K&N filters with the 17mm nut on the end for easier removal (not for use on install)

 - Sealing washers for 12mm drain bolts – this Tusk kit is handy

 - Warm up bike for 3 to five minutes if cold.
 Then turn off engine and wait 2 to 3 minutes.

 - Remove drain plug(s) and let oil drain into oil pan